brenprie/Project-1-Work-From-Home/README.md

 ![Screenshot 2024-11-28 at 00 17 17](https://github.com/user-attachments/assets/d93d53e0-1c05-44dd-9b3a-ef27317776b1)

+### Productivity
+The Office of Productivity and Technology (OPT) measures how efficiently the U.S. converts inputs into the outputs of goods and services.
+Measures of labor productivity compare the growth in output to the growth in hours worked and measures of total factor productivity (TFP), also known as multifactor productivity (MFP), compare growth in output to the growth in a combination of inputs that include labor, capital, energy, materials, and purchased services.

-### Major Sector Quarterly Labor Productivity and Costs
+#### Major Sector Quarterly Labor Productivity and Costs
 1. Download relevant flat files (all series) from [https://download.bls.gov/pub/time.series/pr/](https://download.bls.gov/pub/time.series/pr/).
 2. With assistance of ChatGPT, create and run script to read and merge files and save output to single csv file.
 Series titles are not available in these files, so I obtain natural-English series identifiers by employing dictionaries that translate elements of the seriesid codes.
 In this implementation I chose to define the dictionaries in-script; in subsequent work the script reads external dictionary files, which is a more efficient, robust, and flexible solution (learning curve).